MANDATE AND WORKPLAN OF IDT-WG3

 WG3 carries out the ILC physics and detector activities.
 It continues the study of the ILC physics capabilities and detector efforts as previously carried out under the LCC framework, reflecting the on-going progress of the field.
-It guides the community to be ready when the ILC Pre-Lab will establish its physics program.
+It guides the community to be ready when the ILC takes its next step toward realization.

 WG3 Community actions

-ILC is moving towards the preparatory laboratory stage (Prelab), currently envisioned to start in 2022.
+ILC is moving towards forming the ILC Technology Network currently envisioned to start in 2023.
 In order to activate the community towards preparing the Expressions of Interest for the experiments, the Physics and Detector Working Group (WG3) aims to: